Alleged Hamas supporter livestreamed arrival into UK on small boat, court hears

 Views shared by the defendant online showed he “presents a clear threat to the Jewish community”, Ms Palfreman told the court.

-His arrival in the UK made national headlines after it was reported that Wadee, a Palestinian from the city of Khan Yunis in Gaza, had posted on social media support for terror group Hamas, and hate-speech calling for the death of Jews.
+His arrival in the UK made national headlines after it was reported that Mr Wadee, a Palestinian from the city of Khan Yunis in Gaza, had posted on social media support for terror group Hamas, and hate speech calling for the death of Jews.

-It was also reported he posted a video on his Facebook page last September in which he is filmed calling for Allah to “punish (Jews) completely”.
+It was also reported he posted a video on his Facebook page last September in which he was filmed calling for Allah to “punish (Jews) completely”.

 The defendant suffered “quite serious injuries”, including to his eye, from other inmates while being detained at HMP Dovegate in Staffordshire, Ms Mogan told the court.